ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 - On android, long touch the app to make the menu appear and clic on the `!` icon.
 At the bottom clic on Advanced.
 The `packageName` is in the last line at the bottom.

+#

-1. Go into Desktop Mode and open a konsole terminal.
+1. In game mode we launch `Nested Desktop` and open a konsole terminal.
 2. Move to the `Android_Waydroid` folder.
    ```
    cd ~/steamos-waydroid-installer